 On the corporate side, we perform due diligence for those companies interested in acquiring a contractor and draft and submit novation packages for a contractor that has been acquired.
 Our attorneys can explain the special data rights regulations applicable to intellectual property created by a contractor during performance of a government contract and can advise contractors how to protect their intellectual property when contracting with the Government, including the drafting of nondisclosure and licensing agreements and the negotiation of “work for hire” clauses in subcontracts and consulting agreements.

 We are a small business and, therefore, understand the challenges facing small businesses in an increasingly complex and competitive federal market.
 We have an especially strong practice in small business contracting matters, helping small businesses obtain certifications necessary for participation in various preferential contracting programs administered by the SBA and other agencies such as the Section 8(a), the Small Disadvantaged Business, the Service-Disabled Veteran-Owned Business, the Veteran-Owned Business, the HUBZone, the Women-Owned Small Business and the Mentor-Protege programs.
-We also help small business contractors in complying with the ongoing eligibility requirements for these programs and in filing and defending size and status protests and in bringing NAICS appeals.
+We also help small business contractors in complying with the ongoing eligibility requirements for these programs.

 LEGAL DISCLAIMER: THE RESULTS OF ALL CLIENT MATTERS DEPEND ON A VARIETY OF FACTORS UNIQUE TO EACH MATTER.
 PAST SUCCESSES DO NOT PREDICT OR GUARANTEE FUTURE SUCCESSES.